 There is no other city in the world like Rio!
 Brazil’s former capital is a city of wonders and contradictions—a combination of lush vegetation, urban rainforests, extraordinary architecture, informal urban settings, beautiful parks, stunning beaches, and joyful people in a lively and magnificent natural setting.

-Through lectures, seminar discussions, museum visits, architectural itineraries, and field trips, this course will explore the complex political, social, and cultural histories that have shaped Rio de Janeiro.
-Focusing on the examination of the built environment—natural and architectural—and the art produced from the late nineteenth century to today, this is an interdisciplinary course that will offer an experience of Rio through architecture and urbanism as well as through music, film, dance, literature and gastronomy.
+Through lectures, seminar discussions, museum visits, architectural itineraries, and field trips, this course explored the complex political, social, and cultural histories that have shaped Rio de Janeiro.
+Focusing on the examination of the built environment—natural and architectural—and the art produced from the late nineteenth century to today, this interdisciplinary course offered an experience of Rio through architecture and urbanism as well as through music, film, dance, literature and gastronomy.

-The course will also include trips to supermodern Brasilia—a capital city created ex-nihilo in the center of Brazil, and cosmopolitan São Paulo—the most populated megalopolis in the Americas, while analyzing Rio’s modernism and its discontents.
+The course also included trips to supermodern Brasilia—a capital city created ex-nihilo in the center of Brazil, the 19th-century planned city of Belo Horizonte, and cosmopolitan São Paulo—the most populated megalopolis in the Americas, while analyzing Rio’s modernism and its discontents.

 Led by Prof. Fabiola López-Durán.

 Over the course of five days, students visit the Met, Guggenheim, MoMA, Frick, Cloisters, Pierpont Morgan, Neue Galerie, Sotheby’s and other sites to experience, discuss and interact with works in the museums and collections of New York.
 This is meant to be an invigorating, engaging and entertaining trip for students interested in the history of art and the world of its making, curation and exchange.
 Students are asked only to cover their meals and subway tickets.
 Airfare, transportation to and from airports, hotel and museum admittance are all covered by the department.